Skip to content

 Intro

-Originally built as an Elizabethan townhouse for the wealthy to take the nearby Waters of Sulis, today our recently refurbished upper floors provide sleeping for eight in four period bedrooms, named after famous female residents of Bath.
+Originally built as an Elizabethan townhouse for the wealthy to take the nearby Waters of Sulis, today our recently refurbished upper floor provides sleeping for six in three period bedrooms, named after famous female residents of Bath.

-We are in the very centre of the old city and as such our neighbourhood is quite lively but we have sound proofed between each floor and each room has acoustic, blackout curtains to keep disruption to a minimum.
+We are in the very centre of the old city and as such our neighbourhood is quite lively but we have sound proofed between each floor but with a Grade II listed building, can do very little to contain noise coming from the street outside.

-This does mean that you have the Theatre Royal, Thermae Spa, clubs, bars, restaurants and shopping on your doorstep.
-Check out our Guide Book for the best places to visit to live like a local.
+This does mean that you have the Theatre Royal, Thermae Spa, clubs, bars, restaurants and shopping on your doorstep though.
+Check out our Guide Book for the best places to visit and live like a local.

 Please note we only book one set of guests at any time, so you will have the place to yourself whether there are eight or two of you.